EmblemPrograms/scholars-drill/docs/PRD.md

 }));
 ```

-Every browser call from ScholarDrill fails until its production domain, its preview domains, and its local dev port are added.
-DSA already occupies `localhost:3000`, so ScholarDrill dev needs its own port (`3001`) added explicitly.
+Every browser call from Scholars Drill fails until its production domain, its preview domains, and its local dev port are added.
+DSA already occupies `localhost:3000`, so Scholars Drill dev needs its own port (`3001`) added explicitly.

 Small, cheap, and a guaranteed day-one halt if it is not done first.